M.A. Courses

 Description: Study and development of the research methods and sources necessary for the successful writing of a Research Essay or Project in English-language linguistics and culture.
 Special emphasis is placed on archival and bibliographical research in the study of language and linguistics.
 The focus on print, electronic, fieldwork, and experimental research varies in relation to the nature of the chosen theme of study.
 Students enrolled in Research Essay in English Linguistics I receive full-time student status.
 [Link to PDF file under MA Degree]

-ENGL 6894 Research in English Linguistics II
+INGL 6894 Research in English Linguistics II

 Credits: 3